 Meanwhile, some manufacturers have already watched the cycle of rising cases and subsequent lawsuits play out abroad.
 In early 2023, the owner of Cosentino, Francisco Martínez-Cosentino, accepted a six-month suspended prison sentence for gross negligence after a court in the company’s home country of Spain found that the brand had inadequately labeled its high-silica stone products and caused harm to workers.
 As Reuters reported at the time, he accepted a plea deal, admitting liability only in the case of five stonemasons afflicted with silicosis—one of whom died while the case was still in trial.
 Prosecutors, however, claimed that a total of 1,856 workers in the country had been affected.
 Back in 2015, Caesarstone (headquartered in Israel) faced a class action lawsuit on behalf of shareholders, in part because “the extent of and risk posed by a growing number of lawsuits for approximately 60 silicosis-related injuries or deaths suffered by workers and fabricators of its product in Israel was understated.”

-In most silicosis epidemics in other countries, increased awareness of the illness tended to uncover additional cases—which is often misdiagnosed by physicians unfamiliar with the disease, as it often requires a high-resolution CAT scan to detect, rather than a regular X-ray.
+In most silicosis epidemics in other countries, increased awareness of the illness tended to uncover additional cases—which are often misdiagnosed by physicians unfamiliar with the disease, as it often requires a high-resolution CAT scan to detect, rather than a regular X-ray.
 But with lawsuits cropping up in a number of states, DiMuzio expects knowledge of the disease and discovery of cases to tick upward.
 Nevin also points out that the dangers of silicosis will not go away even if major manufacturers are held accountable—as long as there is demand for artificial stone, it’s likely that fabricators will continue to find sources for the material, potentially turning at some point to cheaper alternatives coming out of China, Vietnam and India.
 By this time next year, he expects that at least 1,000 cases will be making their way through the U.S. court system.

 “If you look at how the popularity of the product increased its dominance of the market in any jurisdiction or any geography, the disease follows shortly after that, and then the litigation will follow after that,” says Nevin.
 “At this point, it’s growing exponentially.
 We’re getting about 10 new clients a week, and I’m sure there’s a lot more out there.”